-The Company suffered unrealised losses on its investment portfolio due to rising yields, reducing total investment return to a loss of £12.0 million for the year (2020: income of £25.2 million).
-The Company's preferred measure of investment return is yield-to-maturity, which was 1.49% (2020: 1.68%), including securities held for loss mitigation purposes .
+Due to the significant increases in investment yields during the year the Company suffered unrealised losses on its investment portfolio, resulting in a total investment return of negative £50.3 million for the year (2021: negative £12.0 million).
+However, given that investments are typically held to maturity, the Company's preferred measure of investment return is yield-to-maturity, which was 1.71% (2021: 1.49%), including securities held for loss mitigation purposes.